How We Assess

 - Teacher developed, or textbook chapter and unit tests.
 All teachers routinely give assessments to their students on various lessons and units that they are teaching.
 These assessments are graded and make up the report card grade that parents receive.

 - Reading tests.
 All students in grades K-5 are tested several times per year with the BAS or MLPP.
 These are nationally normed tests of reading fluency and comprehension that tell at which grade level an individual student can currently read and comprehend successfully.
 These results are reported to parents on our report cards.

 - PSAT and SAT.
-Students is grades 8-11 take the national standardized testing.
+Students in grades 8-11 take the national standardized testing.

 Competency-Based Grading for Elementary Schools

 We believe that lessons important enough to be stressed in our curriculum need to be mastered to at least 80% competency to receive credit.
-Bay City Academy expects all students to develop academic competence, caring and citizenship.
 To accomplish that, all teachers follow a well-articulated, clearly written core curriculum.
 This curriculum includes values as well as academic competencies.
 The curriculum is taught daily, and student progress is reported to parents monthly.
-Students’ grades include:

 - A: Exceeds the standards for competence